-We evaluate the effectiveness of small high school reform in the country’s largest school district, New York City.
-Using a rich administrative dataset for multiple cohorts of students and distance between student residence and school to instrument for endogenous school selection, we find substantial heterogeneity in school effects: newly created small schools have positive effects on graduation and some other education outcomes while older small schools do not.
-Importantly, we show that ignoring this source of treatment effect heterogenity by assuming a common small school effect yields a misleading zero effect of small school attendance.
+The authors evaluate the effectiveness of small high school reform in the country’s largest school district, New York City.
+Using a rich administrative dataset for multiple cohorts of students and distance between student residence and school to instrument for endogenous school selection, they find substantial heterogeneity in school effects: newly created small schools have positive effects on graduation and some other education outcomes while older small schools do not.
+Importantly, the authors show that ignoring this source of treatment effect heterogeneity by assuming a common small school effect yields a misleading zero effect of small school attendance.

 Evolution of Gender Differences in Post-Secondary Human Capital Investments: College Majors

 Over the past 40 years, the level of human capital investments has changed substantially for men and women.
 Changes in the intensive margin of college major selection have been also been substantial, as the number of graduates in humanities, social science, and teaching has declined, and the number in science, engineering, and business has increased, especially for women.
 However, while women are now more likely to complete a college degree than men, the distribution of college majors among college graduates remains unequal with women about 2/3 as likely as men to major in a business or science field.
 In this paper, the authors develop and estimate a dynamic overlapping generations model of human capital investment and employment decisions to understand these longterm changes in human capital investments.
 Their departure from the previous literature is that they separately examine college major choices, rather than aggregating these choices to the education level (e.g. college or no college).
 The authors overcome the absence of field of study information in the CPS and Census data by combining these data with auxiliary data sources which characterize the changes in field of study composition across a large number of birth cohorts.
 Results from counterfactual experiments show that changes in skill prices, higher schooling costs, and a reduction in the value of home for women all played an important role in the educational attainment and college major composition trends.